spundhir/PARE/README.rst

-PARE: a computational pipeline to Predict Active Regulatory Element
+PARE: a computational pipeline to Predict Active Regulatory Elements

 Description
 ===========